aricday/otk-gateway/docker/README.md

-# Gateway Install w/PAPIM - OTK - MAG
+# Gateway Headless Install - OTK / MAG

 ### <a name="configuration"></a>Configuration: